adrienbrunet/adrienbrunet.github.io/_posts/2016-08-27-my-browser-shouts-back.markdown

 That's it, your browser is now talking! (at least, if you're using a compatible one see for example [this doc](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance "Documentation on SpeechSynthesisUtterance")
 I guess the default language voice depends on your settings, more on that at the end of this post.

-I wonder why I haven't been fully aware of this sooner.
+I wonder why I wasn't fully aware of this earlier.
 The API is quite simple.
 I'm not sure what applications we can have with that, some kind of accessibility features I guess.
 It's great even if the voice is sometimes a bit robotic...
 I don't have any other idea how to use this.
 Or maybe I do.
 See second part of the article.

 The fact that it's not a popular feature...
 Well...
 It's in the window object...
 Which is a total mess.
 Last time I checked what was in there, I found an old friend from college, a dead body and some candies.
 But I'm not gonna talk trash about javascript or the window object, it's too much of an easy game, it's not even fair.
 Javascript is _fun_, 3 lines and it's even talking back to you, see?
-Let's use it now before it become self-aware.
+Let's use it now before it becomes self-aware.

 # The useless part
 Let's have a singing javascript: